kobotoolbox/kpi/kobo/apps/openapi_validator/README.md

 The OpenAPI validation system supports:

-- Runtime validation of requests and responses
+- Validation of requests and responses, under the test settings only
 - Strict test enforcement
 - Automated whitelist generation for known acceptable deviations